Kesh-web/ACIT-4640-lab-7-week/README.md

 <img width="619" height="384" alt="image" src="https://github.com/user-attachments/assets/7b4d9ddd-3671-4cbe-8f49-70b9bf1a6a22" />

-After you can use the "delete_lab_key" script to delete the ec2s and dns that we created.
+After you can use the "delete_lab_key" script to delete the key we made at the beginning and use ```terraform destroy``` to destroy the aws infrastructure we created.

 The end.

+Alfred Chan
+Kesh Thalagala
+Leeanne Li